starkfell/100DaysOfIaC/articles/day.48.building.a.practical.yaml.pipeline.part.6.md

 </br>

-Today, we are going to further refine the **base-infra.sh** bash script and demonstrate the process of adding in your own error handling.
+Today, we are going to further refine the **base-infra.sh** bash script..

 **In this article:**